Join the Choir

 Trendy – yes, following Gareth Malone’s inspirational TV work establishing Community and Workplace Choirs, and Only Men Aloud’s victory in Last Choir Standing, it is now trendy and the “in thing” for men to sing!

 What Do We Sing? – Songs from hit West End musicals, pop classics, hymns & arias - such as Angels, I Dreamed A Dream, The Rose, Soldiers’ Chorus, The Impossible Dream, You Raise Me Up, Memory, Music of the Night, The Wonder of You, You’ll Never Walk Alone (complete with football scarves!), Bohemian Rhapsody, She, Can You Feel The Love Tonight (from the musical Lion King), Morte Criste and Mansions of the Lord.
-Oh, and songs from the Beatles, Abba, and most recently Coldplay show we can keep up with popular trends while doing justice to our Male Voice singing roots.
+Oh, and songs from the Beatles, Abba, Queen and most recently Coldplay show we can keep up with popular trends while doing justice to our Male Voice singing roots.

 I’m too young – too old?
 We still have active members who have been in the Choir for over 50 years but recent joiners are still bringing up young families and view the Choir as stimulating relaxation from their busy working and family lives.

 Most men can sing especially when supported by our learning downloads that pick out all the notes, and regular line practice at and between rehearsals.
 Reading music is not essential.
 Are you really too busy to invest a couple of hours a week for a healthy, lifetime hobby, making new friends, doing some good whilst visiting splendid venues and enjoying yourself and achieving along the way?

 We meet at 7.30pm on Wednesdays at the Wesley Methodist Church, Priory Road, High Wycombe HP13 6SE.